ItStef/Saber-Bot/README.md

 # Saber-Bot
 A discord bot written in python.

-REQUIREMENTS TO RUN THE BOT:
+REQUIREMENTS TO RUN THE BOT:\n
 -Lavalink setup [https://github.com/lavalink-devs/Lavalink]
 -Lavasrc plugin for Lavalink [https://github.com/topi314/LavaSrc] -.env file for your tokens